brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 # Now add the temporal distribution to the corresponding exchange.
 In
 # principle, you just have to do the following:
 # exchange_object["temporal_distribution"] = TemporalDistribution
-# We currently don't have the exchange-object at hand here, but we can
+# We currently don't have the exchange_object at hand here, but we can
 # use the utility function add_temporal_distribution_to_exchange to help.
 add_temporal_distribution_to_exchange(
     temporal_distribution=td_b_to_a,